ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Per persoon (richtlijn 3 à 4 lijnen):

-Nick: *“It has been almost a month since I joined Ordina.
-      They have given me the chance to further increase my knowledge by involving me in this kickstarters program.
+Nick: *“Ordina has given me the chance to further increase my knowledge by involving me in this 'Kickstarter' program.
-      It was great to learn about their top-notch stack from their own experts.
-Thi is exactly what I was looking for.
+      It was great to learn about their top-notch stack from our own experts.
+This is exactly what I was looking for.
-      The kickstarter program just endend and I'm eager to start using my knowledge in an enterprise environment again“*
+      The kickstarter program just ended and I'm eager to start using my knowledge in an enterprise environment again“*

 Sam: *“The opportunity you get at Ordina to learn from experienced developers is something you can't miss.
         The Ordina Kickstarter Traject is the perfect example of how it should be.